2022 New York Mets season

 On July 9, the Mets retired Keith Hernandez's No. 17, which is immortalized on the left field overhang at Citi Field.
 He became the 7th Mets player to be honored.

-On August 27, the Mets retired the No. 24 jersey once worn by Hall of Fame outfielder Willie Mays as part of their Old Timers' Day ceremonies.
-Mays finished his historic career with the Mets.
-He became the 8th Mets player to have his number retired.
+On August 27, the Mets retired the No. 24 jersey once worn by Hall of Fame outfielder, Willie Mays, as part of their Old Timers' Day ceremonies.
+Mays finished his historic career with the Mets and became the 8th player in franchise history to have his number retired.

 On September 19, the Mets clinched their first playoff appearance since 2016.
 It was their 10th playoff berth in franchise history.

-After leading the National League East for most of the season (at one point, the team had a 10 1/2 game lead in the division), the Mets endured an underwhelming September.
-A resurgent Atlanta Braves team, which also swept the Mets in the final weekend of the regular season, won the NL East, leaving the Mets to settle with the first Wild Card spot.
+After leading the National League East for most of the season (they had a 10 1/2 game lead at one point in the division), the Mets endured an underwhelming September.
+A resurgent Atlanta Braves team, which also swept them in the final weekend of the regular season, won the NL East, leaving the Mets to settle for the first Wild Card spot.

 On October 4, the Mets earned their 100th win of the season, the team's fourth 100-win season in franchise history and their first since 1988.
-They ended the season 101–61, the second most wins in a season in franchise history behind only the championship team of 1986.
+They ended the season 101–61, the second-most wins in a season in franchise history behind only the championship team of 1986.

-The Mets were defeated in the Wild Card Series by the San Diego Padres, losing in three games.
-The Mets are the first team in MLB history to produce only one hit in a winner-take-all playoff game.
-In addition to being the eighteenth 100-win team to not win a postseason series, they became the first 100+ win team to fail to reach the Division Series since it was put into effect in 1995.
+The Mets were defeated by the San Diego Padres in three games in the NL Wild Card Series, becoming the first team in MLB history to produce only one hit in a winner-take-all playoff game.
+In addition to being the 18th occasion of a 100-win team not winning a postseason series, they became the first 100+ win team to fail to reach the Division Series since it was put into effect in 1995.

 Offseason

 Lockout

-The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
+The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association (MLBPA) occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.

 Rule changes

-Pursuant to the new CBA, several new rules were instituted for the 2022 season.
+Under the new CBA, several new rules were instituted for the 2022 season.
 The National League will adopt the designated hitter full-time, a draft lottery will be implemented, the postseason will expand from ten teams to twelve, and advertising patches will appear on player uniforms and helmets for the first time.